-The Mariposa County Unified School District (MCUSD) is the lead agency for Healthy Start, an interagency collaborative program.
+The Mariposa County Unified School District (MCUSD) is also the lead agency for Healthy Start, an interagency collaborative program.
 A wide variety of support services are offered at the school site by Healthy Start staff and representatives from several local agencies and organizations.

 MCUSD also provides counseling services at each of their school sites.
-Most recently, the Justice Assistance Grant provided funding to a new school program implemented in 2015 that initially covered the cost of a Behavioral Specialist.
-When the school district had difficulty filling this position, it was modified to Teacher on Special Assignment (TOSA).
-This position has provided observation, training and support services to teachers and their students with significant behavioral problems.
-This program has been successful in reducing the number of suspensions and expulsions of students.
+In 2015, JAG provided funding to the school district for a teacher on special assignment (TOSA).
+The TOSA was assigned to an under-served school site in the northern part of the county.
+The TOSA provided observation, training and support services to teachers; and students with significant behavioral problems.
+This program was successful at reducing the number of suspensions and expulsions of students.